-- “From Bauhaus to Our House“ by Tom Wolfe.
-Acidly funny take-down of Modernism.
+- “From Bauhaus to Our House“ by Tom Wolfe—An acidly funny take-down of Modernism.

-- “Broken Glass“ by Alex Beam.
-Near soap-opera drama of the disputatious relationship between Mies van der Rohe and the client for whom he built the Farnsworth House.
+- “Broken Glass“ by Alex Beam—A nearly soap-opera-like drama of the disputatious relationship between Mies van der Rohe and the client for whom he designed the Farnsworth House.

-- “Brunelleschi’s Dome“ by Ross King.
-Travel now to 15th Century Florence, when the Renaissance genius Filippo Brunelleschi unlocks the puzzle of vaulting in this eminently readable tale.
+- “Brunelleschi’s Dome“ by Ross King—Travel to fifteenth Century Florence when the Renaissance genius Filippo Brunelleschi unlocks the puzzle of vaulting in this eminently readable tale.

 - “The House of Mirth,” “The Age of Innocence,” or “The Custom of the Country,” by Edith Wharton.

-- “Let the Great World Spin“ by Colum McCann – On the day in 1974 when a man walks a tightrope across the newly-opened World Trade Center towers, the lives of ordinary New Yorkers below twirl and intersect.
-New York City in its dark, bankrupt days is as much a character as any.
+- “Let the Great World Spin“ by Colum McCann—On the day in 1974 when a man walks a tightrope across the newly-opened World Trade Center towers and the lives of ordinary New Yorkers below twirl and intersect within the city’s dark, bankrupt days.